 The Company determined that the conversion feature contained within the WML Convertible Bonds is required to be bifurcated from the debt host contract and accounted for as a free-standing derivative (the "WML Convertible Bond Conversion Option Derivative").
-In accordance with applicable accounting standards, the WML Convertible Bond Conversion Option Derivative will be recorded at fair value at the end of each reporting period, with changes recognized in the condensed consolidated statement of profit or loss and other comprehensive income.
+In accordance with applicable accounting standards, the WML Convertible Bond Conversion Option Derivative will be reported at fair value at the end of each reporting period, with changes recognized in profit or loss in the condensed consolidated statement of profit or loss and other comprehensive income.
 For more information, see "Note 16 - WML Convertible Bond Conversion Option Derivative".
-As a result, the Company recognized a debt discount of US\$123.5 million (approximately HK\$0.97 billion) within non-current interest-bearing borrowings, representing the estimated fair value of the holders' conversion option upon completion of the Offering.
+As a result, the Company recognized a debt discount of US\$123.5 million (approximately HK\$968.8 million) within interest-bearing borrowings, representing the estimated fair value of the holders' conversion option upon completion of the Offering.
 The debt discount will be amortized to interest expense over the term of the WML Convertible Bonds using the effective interest method.
-As of 30 June 2023, the estimated fair value of the WML Convertible Bond Conversion Option Derivative was a liability of US\$77.0 million (approximately HK\$0.60 billion), recorded within non-current interest-bearing borrowings within the accompanying condensed consolidated statement of financial position.
+As of 30 June 2024 and 31 December 2023, the estimated fair value of the WML Convertible Bond Conversion Option Derivative was a liability of US\$72.0 million (approximately HK\$562.5 million) and US\$73.7 million (approximately HK\$576.4 million), respectively, recorded in interestbearing borrowings in the accompanying condensed consolidated statement of financial position.
+As the conversion options were not classified as equity and are exercisable at any time on or after 17 April 2023 at the bondholders' option, the WML Convertible Bonds were classified as current interest-bearing borrowings.